 You know it’s a good holiday when your kids pester you to go back…. and back and back and back again.
 We’ve now stayed at Kookaburra Farmstay 12 times over the last seven years!

 Clearly there’s a lot to love about Kookaburra Farmstay – friendly farmers, hands-on farm experience, affordable accommodation, great location near the beautiful beaches of Port Stephens, toys for the kids to play with and plenty of fresh eggs to enjoy.

 Kookaburra Farmstay is run by the lovely farmer Callum, who is just great with kids.
 My two boys give him a massive hug when we arrive – they’re just so excited to see him.
 And tell me all the way home that they want to live with farmer Callum!
 Yes farmer crush much!
-Farmer Callum moved up from Sydney for a tree change over five years ago, with his family.
+Farmer Callum moved up from Sydney for a tree change over seven years ago, with his family.
 He has plenty of interesting animal facts to share with the kids, a great sense of humour and lots of fun naming the farm animals.

 Staying at Kookaburra Farmstay is a fantastic way to introduce kids to farm life and have them learn about where some of our food comes from.
 There’s a daily farm tour and you can interact with some of the animals throughout the day as well.
 Keep in mind that a true farm experience does mean you may be woken to the sounds of chickens or cows, rather than your kids!

 The daily farm tour runs at either 3:30pm or 4pm depending on the time of year and goes for about an hour.
 You are taken around the farm by farmer Callum, or one of his farm helpers, to meet and feed all the animals.

 - milk a cow

 - feed ducks and geese